featbit/featbit-js-client-sdk/README.md

 ## Getting support

-- If you have a specific question about using this SDK, we encourage you to ask it in our slack channel.
+- If you have a specific question about using this SDK, we encourage you to [ask it in Slack](https://join.slack.com/t/featbit/shared_invite/zt-1ew5e2vbb-x6Apan1xZOaYMnFzqZkGNQ).
 - If you encounter a bug or would like to request a feature, [submit an issue](https://github.com/featbit/featbit-js-client-sdk/issues).

 ## See Also